One Voice (Barbra Streisand album): Video release

 The concert was produced as an HBO television special, broadcast December 27, 1986.
-The One Voice album and a VHS home video of the concert were both released in April 1987.
+The One Voice album, VHS home video and NTSC Laserdisc of the concert were released in April 1987.
 A DVD release of One Voice appeared in 2006.
 The concert footage includes some of the many celebrities in attendance, as well as bits of Robin Williams performing an ad-libbed monologue to open the show.